Or maybe I was.

 After I…um…overheard Allyson’s conversation with Person One, I asked to interview her for my #ProductivitySuperheroes series.

 Why?
-Because I am a psychologist, and I had just witnessed a brilliant woman personify an inanimate object and give it the uncreative name of “Calendar.”
+Because I had just witnessed a brilliant woman personify an inanimate object and give it the uncreative name of “Calendar.”

 There was a story here.
 I just knew it.